-The network's UK publisher team has for the first time appointed a dedicated Influencer Consultant with extensive first-hand blogging experience to help advocate the position of influencers from within
+The network's UK publisher team has appointed a dedicated Influencer Consultant with extensive first-hand blogging experience to help advocate the position of influencers from within the network and

-♣TAILIFY
+♣ TAILIFY

-Recognising the burgeoning trend for brands keen to work with influencers Awin made a strategic investment in the influencer platform Tailify in July 2016.
+Recognising the burgeoning trend for brands eager to work with influencers Awin made a strategic investment in the influencer platform Tailify in July 2017.
 Founded in Scandinavia, the platform connects advertisers with influential content creators to build powerful campaigns on social media.

-The company comes with an exceptional pedigree having been selected as one of five start-ups for the L'Oreal and Founders Factory accelerator programme as well as recently being identified by Starcom MediaVest as "the start-up most likely to revolutionise the media industry."
+The company comes with an exceptional pedigree having been selected as one of five start-ups for the L'Oreal and Founders Factory accelerator program as well as recently being identified by Starcom MediaVest as "the start-up most likely to revolutionise the media industry."